 Rarely, a publisher requires its authors to opt out of the University of Illinois Faculty Senate’s Open Access Policy for a given article.
 The policy provides a means for this to be done.
 To opt out and obtain a waiver for a specific article, one simply needs to fill out a brief form, notifying the Provost’s Designate of his or her need, and providing the citation for the paper for which the waiver is needed (https://illinois.edu/fb/sec/2971847).

 IDEALS (www.ideals.illinois.edu/), the Illinois Digital Environment for Access to Learning and Scholarship, collects, disseminates, and provides persistent and reliable access to the research and scholarship of faculty, staff, and students at the University of Illinois at Urbana-Champaign.

 Faculty, staff, and graduate students can deposit their research and scholarship—unpublished and, in many cases, published—directly into IDEALS.
 Departments can use IDEALS to distribute their working papers, technical reports, or other research material.

-The Scholarly Commons offers workshops and consultation services on issues related to copyright (www.library.illinois.edu/sc/services/copyright/).
+Scholarly Communication and Publishing offers workshops and consultation services on issues related to copyright (http://www.library.illinois.edu/scp/copyright-overview/).
 While we cannot offer legal advice, we can help you to identify information and issues you may want to consider in addressing your copyright question.
 Information provided on the site, unless otherwise noted, is based only on U.S. Copyright law.
 Copyright law in other countries may vary from that of the United States.

 In February 2013, the White House Office of Science and Technology Policy (OSTP) issued a policy memorandum directing federal agencies to develop policies to make the publications and data resulting from funded research freely available to the public.
 The agencies have begun releasing their policies, many of which include a new requirement for data management plans (DMP) as part of the proposal process.